felixdorn/tin/README.md

 ![A piece of code highlighted using tin](art/screenshot.png)

-Yes, this comes from a terminal
+Yes, this comes from a terminal.

 ## Usage